A Comprehensive Guide to the Best Museums in Amsterdam

 Rembrandt House – The Artist’s Life

-The Rembrandt House Museum is in the former home of the great artist Rembrandt van Rijn.
-You can see his studio, living quarters, and many of his etchings.
-It’s a fascinating look at his life and work.
+Explore the former home of Rembrandt van Rijn at the Rembrandt House Museum.
+Visit his studio, living quarters, and view many of his original etchings.
+It’s a fascinating insight into the life of one of the world’s greatest artists.

 The Rembrandt Museum in Amsterdam